-The Hele’s curriculum is organised around 50 1-hour lessons per fortnight, the timetable being delivered as Week A and Week B. Below is an overview of subjects and their allocation as offered at each Key Stage:
+The Hele’s curriculum is organised around fifty 1-hour lessons per fortnight, the timetable being delivered as Week A & Week B. Below is an overview of subjects and their allocation as offered at each Key Stage:

-A range of AS/A Level/BTEC courses (9) alongside GCSE English/Maths if required (6)
+A range of AS/A Level/BTEC courses (9) alongside Forensic Reading (2), GCSE English/Maths if required (6)

-Note: From September 2017 Key Stage 3 runs for students in Years 7-8, and Key Stage 4 runs throughout Years 9-11.
-We believe this gives students access to a more challenging and engaging curriculum through increased opportunities to master their chosen subjects and achieve even greater success at GCSE level.
+We believe that running a three-year Key Stage 4 gives students access to a more challenging and engaging curriculum through increased opportunities to master their chosen subjects, experience learning outside the classroom and consequently achieve even greater success at GCSE level.